 The only safe way to control cross talk with adjacent signal layers is by routing traces in one layer in the X direction, and in the other layer in the Y direction.
 Most PCB layout systems have the ability to specify one layer as X and the other as Y to prevent this kind of overlap.
 Unfortunately, many of them will violate this constraint from time to time, so a designer needs to double check after routing to ensure that this rule has been followed.

-There are many rules of thumb circulating on how to space traces to control crosstalk.
+There are many rules of thumb circulating on how to space traces to control crosstalk for different wave frequency and PCB design.
 Among these are: three times the height above the nearest plane; two times the trace width and four times the trace width.
 These sound a bit arbitrary and they are.
-In order to determine what the spacing needs to be; the first question that needs to be answered is how much crosstalk noise is acceptable?
+In order to determine what the spacing needs to be, the first question that needs to be answered is how much crosstalk noise is acceptable?
+Since PCB designers must factor many elements, from circuit board size, signal integrity, or impedance to name a few, this is an important question.
 This depends on several things including: is the victim trace running next to another trace with a much higher amplitude, or is it running alongside another trace with the same amplitude signal?

 Determining How Much Noise is Acceptable

 In reference 2 at the end of this section there is a chapter on design rule creation using noise margin analysis.
 In this section it shows that the noise budget of a logic family is consumed by several noise sources.
 For CMOS there are four primary noise sources.
 These are: crosstalk, reflections, ripple on Vdd, and Vdd and ground bounce in the IC packages.
 Once the amount of noise from the last three is calculated, this is subtracted from the noise margin of the logic family to arrive at the amount of crosstalk that can be tolerated.